Steps to doing business with the government

 US Department of Transportation recognizes veteran-owned small businesses.
 For more information, visit US DOT.

-Look for large opportunities and sign up for email notifications.
 Federal opportunities for $25,000 and more can be found at Federal Business Opportunities.

 Contract with State of Oregon at State Procurement Office.
+Oregon bid opportunities and awarded bids.

 Network and market your business to find opportunities under $25,000.
 All purchases under $100,000 are supposed to go to small business.
 Federal agencies use credit cards for purchases of $2,500 or less.
 For purchases between $2,500 and $25,000, they must obtain quotes from at least three vendors.